 * NEW: Google Tags manager support

-* NEW: full support for Google rel="prev" and rel="next" header tags, to improve SEO of paginated content
+* full support for Google rel="prev" and rel="next" header tags, to improve SEO of paginated content

-* NEW: built in caching database layer, can speed up sh404SEF and Joomla database operation.
+* built in caching database layer, speeds up sh404SEF.
 Backed by memcache, APC, etc

 * Create and insert Open Graph data

-quickly and easily add social media buttons to your entire site to allow sharing on Twitter, Facebook, Google+ and Pinterest.
+quickly and easily add social media buttons to your entire site to allow sharing on Twitter, Facebook, Google+, Linkedin and Pinterest.